tifhsu88/envs130a-final-project/tab3.md

 - Ensuring equal access to resources and full participation in the decision making process
 - Considering hidden costs for safety
 - Setting mechanisms to include a wider range of individuals to qualify for aid and assistance
+  - We should consider the hidden costs for safety in disaster recovery.
+Are there mechanisms to prevent people who maybe do not fit the cookie-cutter qualifications for aid from being denied?

+If we place justice at the center of the conversation, the focus shifts from monetary value to human/social value.
+It will initiate a cascading effect through the following decisions.
+A justice-focused recovery should take into consideration the individualistic experiences of each person, without excluding basic human rights to people who may be in a circumstance where they are undocumented, unhoused, or unemployed.